Iriomote cat: Prior to specimen acquisition

 Based on information from local people, Tetsuo Koura (高良鉄夫, Koura Tetsuo) from the University of the Ryukyus was able to capture a kitten in 1962, but did not get an adult specimen.
-In 1964, Tokio Takano (高野凱夫, Takano Tokio) from the exploration department of Waseda University informed Imaizumi of the rumors of a cat living in the mountains of Iriomote.
+In 1964, Tokio Takano (高野凱夫, Takano Tokio) from the exploration department of Waseda University informed Imaizumi of the rumours of a cat living in the mountains of Iriomote.

 In February 1965, Togawa visited the Yaeyama Islands.
-He had heard in Naha from a newspaper columnist that there were rumors of wild cats living on Iriomote.
-He at first assumed that, like reports of the extinct Japanese wolf, people must have been mistaking escaped and feral house pets for wild animals.
-He spoke with colleague Tetsuo Koura who knew of and believed there to be some truth to the rumors.
+He had heard in Naha from a newspaper columnist that there were rumours of wild cats living on Iriomote.
+He at first assumed that, similar to reports of the extinct Japanese wolf, people must have been mistaking escaped and feral house pets for wild animals.
+He spoke with colleague Tetsuo Koura, who knew of and believed there to be some truth to the rumours.
 Koura then entrusted Togawa with the task of acquiring evidence.
-Togawa then traveled to Iriomote to gather information for his own report and to collect information on the Iriomote cat and a specimen.
+Togawa then travelled to Iriomote to gather information for his own report and to collect information on the Iriomote cat and a specimen.

 Upon arriving on the island, Togawa learned that because there wasn't enough food on Iriomote, people would cook Iriomote cats that had been caught and use the meat in soup.
 Cats caught in traps would also be disposed of, which made acquiring samples difficult.

 Following these discoveries, he went to the hamlet of Amitori (網取部落, Amitori Buraku) on the western side of the island.
 There, a middle school teacher who had worked under Koura said that he had caught one of the cats in a trap set for wild boar.
-He had sent the skin to Koura but buried the rest of the body.
-Togawa dug up the remains and got the skull.
-He also found two feces samples near the village, and was able to get a skin from a fisherman who lived in Inaba (イナバ部落, Inaba Buraku), a hamlet along Urauchi River.
+He had sent the skin to Koura, but buried the rest of the body.
+Togawa dug up the remains and obtained the skull.
+He also found two faeces samples near the village, and was able to get a skin from a fisherman who lived in Inaba (イナバ部落, Inaba Buraku), a hamlet along Urauchi River.

-He returned to Koura and sent the two skins, the feces, and the skull to Yoshinori Imaizumi at the National Museum of Nature and Science where The Mammalogical Society of Japan (日本哺乳動物学会, Nihon Honyū Dōbutsu Gakkai) examined the remains.
+He returned to Koura and sent the two skins, the faeces, and the skull to Yoshinori Imaizumi at the National Museum of Nature and Science, where The Mammalogical Society of Japan (日本哺乳動物学会, Nihon Honyū Dōbutsu Gakkai) examined the remains.
 The analysis was performed on 14 March 1965.
 The results showed the cat to be either a new species or a new subspecies, but there weren't enough samples to confirm.
 They requested either a complete set of remains or a live specimen.
-Following the announcement, some members of the society believed the samples to show simple mutations while others believed them to be the remains of wild cats that had previously been brought to and left on the island by foreign ships.
+Following the announcement, some members of the society believed the samples to show simple mutations, whilst others believed them to be the remains of wild cats that had previously been brought to and left on the island by foreign ships.